Comedies are my pride and joy, I find humour in many things, and movies are definitely no exception.

 Often times when you quote comedies, you can easily bring up Austin Powers, baby.
 Bad teeth, great with the ladies, and knows how to catch the bad guys, even if he is only in it for the shagging.
 I put this in my list for two reasons, the re-watchability, and the memories.
-Mike Myers brings to the table constant attempts at making the audience laugh, if that means crude humour, or shock value, he almost always succeeds.
+Mike Myers brings to the table constant attempts at making the audience laugh, if that means crude humour or shock value, he almost always succeeds.

 ALLLLLLLLrighty then.
 I can not remember the last time I laughed till I cried, and this is what did it.
 Jim Carrey brings his best, with never ruined hair, and incredible facial expressions.
-It is incredible how often you forget that over acting, is sometimes a good thing.
-And in this case it was great.
-Jim made the character who he is by simply giving him an incredibly over excited personality.
-I constantly see references to this film on the internet, and with good cause, it is a good honest laugh out loud movie.
+It is incredible how often you forget that overacting, is sometimes a good thing.
+And in this case, it was great.
+Jim made the character who he is by simply giving him an incredibly over-excited personality.
+I constantly see references to this film on the internet, and with good cause, it is a good honest laugh-out-loud movie.

-I came home from work one day to my room mate all smiles.
+I came home from work one day to my roommate all smiles.
 He said he had a movie for us to watch.
 Immediately as the movie started I was excited, the style of camera work made it look like it was right out of the seventies.
 With the burns on the film, and the wrinkles in the corners.
-The constant obvious attempts to show how poor the quality of work from that times made the movie extra funny.
+The constant obvious attempts to show how poor the quality of work from that time made the movie extra funny.
 Watching it over five times still does not do it justice as small things still pop up to surprise you.
 DYNAMITE!

 5: Office Space

-When ever you are working, and it is a slow day, you must have a case of the mondays, or if your printer isn’t working, you want to take it out to a field with some deep music as you beet like it just stole your newest comic.
+Whenever you are working, and it is a slow day, you must have a case of the Mondays, or if your printer isn’t working, you want to take it out to a field with some deep music as you beet like it just stole your newest comic.
 Why?
 Because Office Space has that impression on you of office work.
-The subtle humour, as well as the story keeps you watching, as this has become a cult classic, just as the Red Swingline Stapler has.
+The subtle humour, as well as the story, keeps you watching, as this has become a cult classic, just as the Red Swingline Stapler has.

 Rated as the funniest movie ever, based on laughs per minute, this film has your sides in a twist from start to finish.
 The film holds up in time as well, as the comedy is not based on the time period, but based on wit and verbal humour, with a dab of visual.
 This was the movie my Dad and I would sit down together to watch, because it is a timeless classic it will be what I sit my children down to watch when I want to introduce them to pure honest comedy.
 Note: Airplane! was a remake of a 1957 film called Zero Hour! and viewing these two films back-to-back actually increases the humour.

 3: Liar Liar